Python Script

 We specified that we want to use torero-resources via the --repository flag.

-Notice that our Python script exist in a directory called pythonscripts.
+Notice that our Python script exists in a directory called pythonscripts.
 We denoted this using the --working-dir flag.

 Inside the pythonscripts directory, we have an actual script called main.py.
 We denoted this with the --filename flag.

-If your Python script requires external libraries you can place a requirements.txt file within the working directory. torero will automatically manage the dependencies for you.
+If your Python script requires external libraries, you can place a requirements.txt file within the working directory. torero will automatically manage the dependencies for you.
+If you have a Python project that uses pyproject.toml, please reference the dedicated section later on in this document.

 Verify Creation